TAHAKH7/ANOMALY_LVLM/Documentation/scripts/AI MODULES FOR AnomalyGPT/Natural Language Processing.rst

     Localization Output: A segmentation map of a defective component.<br>
     NLP Task: Generate a descriptive text explaining the anomaly based on the segmentation map.<br>
     Output: "The highlighted region shows a crack extending diagonally across the lower-right corner."<br>
     </i></span></p>

-.. admonition:: ChatGPT

-   .. container:: blue-box

-    Click here to know that how `ChatGPT <https://www.xenonstack.com/blog/chatgpt-model-working>`__  utilizes self-attention and encoding mechanisms to process user prompts and generate human-like responses.

 .. raw:: html